Celldex Therapeutics (NASDAQ:CLDX) Trading 6.1% Higher

 Separately, Zacks Investment Research upgraded Celldex Therapeutics from a “sell” rating to a “hold” rating in a research note on Wednesday.

-Several hedge funds have recently added to or reduced their stakes in the company.
-BlackRock Inc. grew its position in Celldex Therapeutics by 8.8% during the 4th quarter.
-BlackRock Inc. now owns 861,381 shares of the biopharmaceutical company’s stock worth $15,092,000 after acquiring an additional 69,785 shares during the last quarter.
-Bank of New York Mellon Corp grew its position in Celldex Therapeutics by 173.4% during the 4th quarter.
-Bank of New York Mellon Corp now owns 51,538 shares of the biopharmaceutical company’s stock worth $903,000 after acquiring an additional 32,689 shares during the last quarter.
-Wells Fargo & Company MN grew its position in Celldex Therapeutics by 12,857.3% during the 4th quarter.
-Wells Fargo & Company MN now owns 49,497 shares of the biopharmaceutical company’s stock worth $866,000 after acquiring an additional 49,115 shares during the last quarter.
-Citigroup Inc. bought a new stake in Celldex Therapeutics during the 4th quarter worth approximately $624,000.
-Finally, Northern Trust Corp grew its position in Celldex Therapeutics by 7.5% during the 4th quarter.
-Northern Trust Corp now owns 94,989 shares of the biopharmaceutical company’s stock worth $1,664,000 after acquiring an additional 6,644 shares during the last quarter.
-Institutional investors own 87.45% of the company’s stock.
+A number of hedge funds and other institutional investors have recently added to or reduced their stakes in the stock.
+Millennium Management LLC grew its position in Celldex Therapeutics by 145.3% during the 1st quarter.
+Millennium Management LLC now owns 505,163 shares of the biopharmaceutical company’s stock worth $10,406,000 after acquiring an additional 299,241 shares during the last quarter.
+Point72 Asset Management L.P. bought a new stake in Celldex Therapeutics during the 1st quarter worth approximately $950,000.
+Morgan Stanley grew its position in Celldex Therapeutics by 12.6% during the 1st quarter.
+Morgan Stanley now owns 22,005 shares of the biopharmaceutical company’s stock worth $453,000 after acquiring an additional 2,459 shares during the last quarter.
+Redmile Group LLC lifted its holdings in Celldex Therapeutics by 24.9% during the 1st quarter.
+Redmile Group LLC now owns 3,387,788 shares of the biopharmaceutical company’s stock worth $69,788,000 after buying an additional 676,172 shares in the last quarter.
+Finally, Cubist Systematic Strategies LLC acquired a new position in Celldex Therapeutics during the 1st quarter worth $517,000.
+Institutional investors and hedge funds own 87.45% of the company’s stock.

 About Celldex Therapeutics (NASDAQ:CLDX)